garris/BackstopJS/README.md

 This will create a new set of bitmaps in `bitmaps_test/<timestamp>/`

 Once the test bitmaps are generated, a report comparing the most recent test bitmaps against the current reference bitmaps will display.

-Pass a `--config=<configFilePathStr>` argument to test using a different config file.

-**Tip** To use a js-module as a config file, just explicitly specify your config filepath and point to a `.js` file. _Just be sure to export your config object as a node module._

 Pass a `--filter=<scenarioLabelRegex>` argument to just run scenarios matching your scenario label.